 When modelling operational consumption, distributed PV (including both residential and non-scheduled generation) is first netted off the underlying consumption trace.
 Distributed PV is not explicitly modelled in the capacity outlook model.
-Instead, it is assumed that all distributed PV excess to consumers' needs is free to export to the grid unconstrained.
+Instead, it is assumed that the distribution network is augmented in each scenario to enable all distributed PV excess to consumers' needs is free to exported to the grid-unconstrained.